Tehama County Court Records

 | Certified copy of marriage certificate | $19.00 |

 A marriage license is valid for 90 days after issuance and may be used anywhere in California.
 After the ceremony, the officiant must return the completed license to the Recorder within 10 days.
-Certified copies of marriage certificates can be requested using the Application for Marriage Certificate.
+To request a certified copy of a marriage certificate, use the Application for Marriage Certificate.
 Mail requests require a notarized application and a check or money order for $19.00, sent to: Tehama County Recorder, P.O.
 Box 250, Red Bluff, CA 96080.

-Non-confidential marriage records are available to the general public.
+Non-confidential marriage records are generally available to the public.
 Confidential marriage records are restricted to the individuals named on the record, immediate family members with supporting documentation, or those with legal authorization.

 Birth and Death Records